 Fun fact: Concrete is the most widely-used building material in existence and is second behind water as the planet's most-consumed resource.

 Cement is a powdery substance made with calcined lime and clay.
 Concrete is actually a durable construction material that can be made from cement, sand, gravel, and water.

 The mixture of these ingredients forms an instant binding paste that, when mixed together at high pressures, makes the heavy, rough building material we typically refer to as “concrete.”

-Moreover, the durability of concrete in Texas is unmatched compared to other building materials.
+Another thing to note is that the durability of concrete is relatively unmatched compared to other building materials.
 It won’t crack, break, or shatter, and can last as long as 60 years or more with minimal maintenance.
-Finally, concrete also improves traction (making for safer roads), reduces noise pollution (making for more pleasant communities), and costs significantly less than similar materials, like asphalt.
+Concrete also improves traction (making for safer roads), reduces noise pollution (making for more pleasant communities), and costs significantly less than similar materials, like asphalt.

-Need concrete paving in Texas?
-We also provide professional concrete paving and flatwork for roads, parking lots, sidewalks, and more in Texas!
-All our concrete projects come with a one-year quality guarantee, so you can rest assured that your paving investment will last!
+We also provide professional concrete paving and flatwork services for roads, parking lots, sidewalks, and more, so that you can get the job done right the first time!
+Plus, all our concrete projects come with a one-year quality guarantee, so you can rest assured that your paving investment will last!

-Contact us today to find out how we can help with your paving project!
+Contact us today to find out how we can help with your Texas paving project!